MattiaDiProfio/FlowETL/README.md

 1. Stop all processes running on Git Bash by clicking on each terminal and pressing `CTRL + C` on your keyboard.

 2. Stop the docker services either via Docker Desktop or by travelling to the directory `docker_services/` and running the command `docker compose down`.

+3. Deactivate your virtual environment with the command `deactivate`.

 ### Using the Pipeline